It's FREE to join the library!

 - You will need to have your parents/carers permission to register to join the library online.
 If your parent/carer is already a member of the library then you will need to enter their borrower number when prompted.
 If they are not a member then you will need to enter your parents/carers contact details (e.g.: full name and a permanent address)

-Note: All information held on our library management software system is covered by Data Protection and will not be shown to unauthorised persons or organisations.
+Note: All information held on our library management software system is covered by Data Protection and will not be used for unauthorised purpose or shared with other persons or organisations.

 Find out more about how to use the library, includuing borrowing, reserving and renewing, plus overdue items, requesting titles and what to do if you lose your library card.